henriqueholtz/Aws-Struggle/Produtcs/Databases/Amazon DynamoDB.md

 Amazon DynamoDB is a NoSQL database that supports key-value and document data models and enables developers to build modern, serverless applications that can start small and scale globally to support petabytes of data and tens of millions of read and write requests per second.

 Amazon DynamoDB supports both key-value and document data models.
 This enables Amazon DynamoDB to have a flexible schema, so each row can have any number of columns at any point in time.
 This allows you to easily adapt the tables as your business requirements change, without having to redefine the table schema as you would in relational databases.

+Amazon DynamoDB cannot be used for online analytical processing.

 ### Amazon DynamoDB with DynamoDB Accelerator